Spain: Liberalism and nation state

 Execution of Torrijos and his men in 1831, Málaga.
 Ferdinand VII took repressive measures against the liberal forces in his country.

 Women voting in Éibar in 1933, after women's suffrage was approved.
 Deputy Clara Campoamor was a key figure for the right to be granted.

-In 1793, Spain went to war against the revolutionary new French Republic as a member of the first Coalition.
+In 1793, Spain went to war against the revolutionary French Republic as a member of the first Coalition.
 The subsequent War of the Pyrenees polarised the country in a reaction against the gallicised elites and following defeat in the field, peace was made with France in 1795 at the Peace of Basel in which Spain lost control over two-thirds of the island of Hispaniola.
 In 1807, a secret treaty between Napoleon and the unpopular prime minister led to a new declaration of war against Britain and Portugal.
 French troops entered the country to invade Portugal but instead occupied Spain's major fortresses.
 The Spanish king abdicated and a puppet kingdom satellite to the French Empire was installed with Joseph Bonaparte as king.

 The 2 May 1808 revolt was one of many uprisings across the country against the French occupation.
-These revolts marked the beginning of a devastating war of independence against the Napoleonic regime.
+These revolts marked the beginning of a devastating war of independence against the Napoleonic regime, which resulted in an estimated 300,000 to 500,000 Spanish dead.
 Further military action by Spanish armies, guerrilla warfare and an Anglo-Portuguese allied army, combined with Napoleon's failure on the Russian front, led to the retreat of French imperial armies from the Iberian Peninsula in 1814, and the return of King Ferdinand VII.

 During the war, in 1810, a revolutionary body, the Cortes of Cádiz, was assembled to coordinate the effort against the Bonapartist regime and to prepare a constitution.
 It met as one body, and its members represented the entire Spanish empire.
 In 1812, a constitution for universal representation under a constitutional monarchy was declared, but after the fall of the Bonapartist regime, the Spanish king dismissed the Cortes Generales, set on ruling as an absolute monarch.